 GUI Calendar clients

 Thunderbird gets CardDAV support, I think, via a plugin, SOGo Connector, which comes bundled with the calendar extension lightning?
-There is also
+Confusingly there is also

 Sogo integrator, which targets their groupware server specifically: